MicrosoftDocs/quantum-docs-pr/articles/quickstarts/search.md

     [!code-qsharp[](~/quantum/samples/algorithms/simple-grover/Reflections.qs)]

-    The `ReflectAboutMarked` operation in this file represents the problem we're trying to solve with Grover's algorithm, in this case by reflecting bitstrings made up of alternating zeros and ones.
+    The `ReflectAboutMarked` operation defines the marked input that you are searching for: the string of alternating zeros and ones.
+This sample hard codes the marked input, and can be extended to search for different inputs, or generalized for any input.

 1. Next, run your new Q# program to find the item marked by `ReflectAboutMarked`.